-We all do them throughout our career.
+We all do them throughout our careers.
 Whether it’s a SAS99 interview during risk assessment of an audit or specific interview procedures surrounding suspected fraudulent activity, we have performed one-on-one interviews to gather information regarding the suspicion of, or possibility of fraud.
 The following are five key steps in making your one-on-one interviews significantly more successful.

 1. Timing Of The Interviews